 - In order to achieve the purpose of processing, personal information to be processed shall be accurate and updated in a timely manner.

 - Personal information processors shall be responsible for their personal information processing activities and take necessary measures to safeguard the security of the personal information which they process.

 - No organisation or individual may process personal information in violation of the provisions of laws or administrative regulations, or engage in personal information processing activities that endanger national security or public interests.

 Under Chinese law, there are no comprehensive rules governing the use of automated processing, profiling and data analytics.
 In the area of e-commerce, the E-Commerce Law provides that e-commerce businesses must provide customers with search results for goods and services based on consumers’ preferences as well as options that have not been customised and targeted, to ‘respect and equally protect the legitimate rights and interests of consumer’.

-The Specification also provides that, if a decision that will have a dramatic impact on an individual’s rights is made pursuant to the information system’s automated decision-making (eg, determing the subject’s credit status based on user profiling), the data controller ‘shall make it possible for the personal information subject to lodge a complaint’.
+The Specification also provides that, if a decision that will have a dramatic impact on an individual’s rights is made pursuant to the information system’s automated decision-making (eg, determining the subject’s credit status based on user profiling or for automatic screening of interviewers), the data controller shall:

 Communications and marketing